-The Compensation Committee annually establishes the respective weightings of the financial and non-financial performance factors, and for 2020, the Compensation Committee increased the weighting of the financial performance factor to 60% and decreased the weighting of the non-financial performance factor to 40%.
+The Compensation Committee annually establishes the respective weightings of the financial and non-financial performance factors.
+In February 2020, the Compensation Committee increased the weighting of the financial performance factor to 60% (from 50% for 2019) and decreased the weighting of the non-financial performance factor to 40% (from 50% in 2019) to more closely align with institutional investors' expectations.
+While we temporarily reduced some compensation costs from April to July 2020 in response to the economic uncertainty caused by the COVID-19 pandemic, we did not adjust or change the respective weightings of the financial and non-financial performance factors used to determine the 2020 annual performancebased cash bonus under the Executive Incentive Plan.